arniebradfo/auto-constraints-figma-plugin/README.md

 ## Set Keyboard Shortcuts on macOS
-Auto Constraint commands mimic native Figma commands for Frame (**⎇⌘G**) and Ungroup (**⎇⌘G**).
+Auto Constraint commands mimic native Figma commands for Frame (**⎇⌘G**) and Ungroup (**⇧⌘G**).
 Setting a keybinding will allow you to replace the native commands with this plugin's version.
 However, you cannot override native Figma keybindings, only make new ones.
 My preference is to assign the same patterns to the **F** key instead of **G**.
 - Navigate to: System Preferences > Keyboard > Shortcuts > App Shortcuts > click "+"
 - Select Application: "Figma.app" and set shortcut for plugin commands by pasting in the "Menu Title" in this format: `Plugins->Plugin Name->Plugin Command`
   - Auto Constrain Selection: `Plugins->Auto Constraints->Selection` - **⌘F**